Factbox: Five things to know about Australia's planned Indigenous referendum

 There have been 44 proposals for constitutional change in 19 referendums, and only eight of these proposals have been approved.

-In the last referendum in 1999, Australians voted against changing the constitution to establish the Commonwealth of Australia as a republic with the British monarch and Governor-General being replaced by a President appointed by a two-thirds majority of members of parliament.
+In the last referendum in 1999, Australians voted against changing the constitution to establish the Commonwealth of Australia as a republic with the monarchy and governor-general being replaced by a president appointed by a two-thirds majority of members of parliament.

 Our Standards: The Thomson Reuters Trust Principles.